levibostian/dotenv/README.md

 # dotenv

 The easiest way to use `.env` values in your next project.
-A flexible CLI that reads your source code project and generates a new file with your `.env` values inside that you want.
+A flexible CLI that reads your source code project and generates a new file with your `.env` values inside.

 ## How does it work?